Lotto Arena

 Lotto Arena is an arena in Antwerp, Belgium.
-It has a seating capacity for 8,050 people for concerts and 5,218 for sporting events.
+It seats 8,050 people for concerts and 5,218 for sporting events.
 The arena opened on 10 March 2007 after nine months of construction.
-It is located in the district of Merksem, adjacent to the Sportpaleis.
+It is in the district of Merksem.

 The Antwerp Giants basketball club uses the arena as its home venue.
-It also hosts the European Open, a tennis tournament part of the ATP Tour 250 series.
+Until 2024 also hosted the European Open tennis tournament.